MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ### Alternative C++/WinRT implementation

-The C# and C++/WinRT code show above is designed so that you can use the same XAML markup for both versions.
+The C# and C++/WinRT code shown above is designed so that you can use the same XAML markup for both versions.
 However, there is another way of implementing the C++/WinRT version described in this section, which you may prefer.

 Below is an alternative version of the **NavView_ItemInvoked** handler.
 The technique in this version of the handler involves you first storing (in the tag of the [**NavigationViewItem**](/uwp/api/windows.ui.xaml.controls.navigationviewitem)) the full type name of the page to which you want to navigate.
 In the handler, you unbox that value, turn it into a [**Windows::UI::Xaml::Interop::TypeName**](/uwp/api/windows.ui.xaml.interop.typename) object, and use that to navigate to the destination page.
 There's no need for the mapping variable named `_pages` that you see in examples above; and you'll be able to create unit tests confirming that the values inside your tags are of a valid type.
 Also see [Boxing and unboxing scalar values to IInspectable with C++/WinRT](../../cpp-and-winrt-apis/boxing.md).